-Labour mobility already benefits Pacific Island workers and New Zealand's viticulture and horticulture industries, which in turn contribute to the New Zealand Government's wider trade goals (including the progressive and inclusive Trade for All Agenda).
+Labour mobility through already benefits Pacific Island workers and New Zealand's viticulture and horticulture industries, which in turn contribute to the New Zealand Government's ambitious export goals under the Business Growth Agenda and Trade Agenda 2030.
 Potential exists for Māori interests in sectors where labour mobility initiatives may be developed, particularly construction and fisheries.
-Initiatives are already underway at regional level involving iwi, employers and potential employees that are consistent with the aims of PACER Plus with respect to labour mobility.
+Initiatives already underway at regional level involving iwi, employers and potential employees that are consistent with the aims of PACER Plus with respect to labour mobility.